gspncr/twilio-integrated-alerts/README.md

 Run locally using `nodemon server.js`.
 The app is AWS ELB-ready, will check for port config in the process's env vars.

+You will need a Twilio account.
+[Use my referral link here](www.twilio.com/referral/KP6Q1W), and we can both earn credit! 😉

 ## How does it work?

 The app exposes three endpoints: